 The following book review from H-Disability may be of interest to some H-Women list members.

-Reviewed by Kristy Wilson Bowers (University of Missouri) Published on H-Disability (July, 2019) Commissioned by Iain C. Hutchison (University of Glasgow)
+Reviewed by Shubhangi G. Mehrotra (University at Buffalo SUNY) Published on H-Disability (April, 2019) Commissioned by Iain C. Hutchison (University of Glasgow)

 The introduction to Disability, Gender, and the Trajectories of Power draws attention to the isolation and oppression of women with disabilities and calls for “a non-discriminatory” approach that can protect the needs of women with disabilities as well as give them equal human rights within feminist movements (p.
 1).
 Providing an overview of the injustice and discrimination against women with disabilities across the globe and highlighting some specific discriminatory practices followed in India that target women with disabilities, such as how disabled women in India are seen as asexualized beings yet at the same time are believed to be carrying the “disabled fetus,” the introduction sets the context for the chapters that follow (p.
 10).
 Asha Hans also highlights the lack of research on women with disabilities in conflict or disaster situations and the lack of research on the gendered issues of autism.